 But, in reality, many of these phenomena are part of a bigger process.
 During the main process the amount of disorganization and heat release increases and surpasses the formation portion of the process.
 Therefore, we cannot consider the formation part as an isolated system.
 We have to look at the whole system where the disorder prevails.

 This represents a conundrum to physicists, however.
-How could the pristine universe contain maximum order?
+How could the pristine universe be in a state of maximum order?
 It is as if the energy itself was structured.
 An energy that transcends both space and time, and which enfolds all form, is remarkably coincident with the Neoplatonic conception of spirit.
+It is similar to the Heraclitean notion of the logos; equally universal energy and divine orderliness.
 The universe will continue to deteriorate until no more manifest form remains.
 However, concurrently with the rise of universal entropy, there emerges sublime order in the subsystems, such as galaxies, planets, and biological systems.
 This also coincides with Plotinian philosophy.
 Dominic J. O’Meara says:

 The thermodynamic model, which was once part and parcel of moral consciousness, has instead taken mathematical form in the theories of physicists.
 It is as if we, in the Western world, take order for granted, and thus it is no concern of the soul anymore.
 The concept has sunk into the realm of matter and mathematics.

 Yet it is a fact that a degree of order is necessary in a classroom at school.
 The introduction of disorder into an orderly system is, generally speaking, a form of metaphysical evil.
-Although Augustinian theology has put the sole blame on humanity, the human soul is not to blame, because it isn’t really contingent upon psychology.
+Although Augustinian theology has put the sole blame on humanity, the human soul is not to blame, as it isn’t really contingent upon psychology.
 Jung is equally wrong in saying that good and evil are always reciprocal factors of psychology.
-A deepened symbolical understanding of the Fall of Man is required, since we know that the laws of thermodynamics were present already at the inception of the universe.
+A deepened symbolical understanding of the Fall of Man is required.
+After all, we know that the laws of thermodynamics were present already at the inception of the universe.
 Earthly human beings cannot be held responsible for the entropy law.

-In fact, evil is an autonomous power in form of a divine law of the universe.
-It is always on the increase, as long as we don’t take measures to counteract it, because entropy will always increase.
-The Neoplatonics said that, in order to retain perfection, it is necessary to reconnect with the spiritual Forms — a process called reversion (epistrophê).
+In fact, evil is an autonomous power in the form of a divine law of the universe.
+Entropy will always increase, as long as we don’t take measures to counteract it.
+The Neoplatonists said that, in order to retain perfection, it is necessary to reconnect with the spiritual Forms — a process called reversion (epistrophê).
 As long as the “subsystem” opens itself to the light of God, an increase of inner entropy can be avoided.
 It is clear that the thermodynamic law has also a moral meaning, and not only a material.
 The problem today is that we don’t take the entropic form of evil seriously.
 Once it was associated with the devil, and it made us shudder.
-Today we shudder at the news story about an abused child, but we are incapable of connecting such phenomena with the ongoing deterioration of order.
+Today we shudder at the news story about an abused child, but are incapable of connecting such phenomena with the ongoing deterioration of order.
 Instead we focus solely on the diverse pathological expressions of the human psyche.
 Accordingly, the notion of disorder has been appropriated by psychiatry: bipolar disorder, autism spectrum disorder, etc.

 Evil cannot be eradicated